natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Data Needs
 ==========

-This section outlines the specific data used by the model.
-See the Appendix for additional information on data sources and pre-processing.
-Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
-This will help with file type, folder structure and table formatting. *Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.* Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the land use/land cover raster.
+Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the land use/land cover raster.
 Therefore, all model results will have the same cell size as the land use/land cover raster.

 - **Workspace** (required).
 Folder where model outputs will be written.
 Make sure that there is ample disk space, and write permissions are correct.